Doxuno

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of Colorado, without regard to its conflict of laws principles.
-Any legal action or proceeding arising under this Agreement shall be brought exclusively in the courts located in the State of Colorado, and the Parties hereby consent to personal jurisdiction and venue therein.
+This Agreement shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict-of-laws principles.
+Any legal action arising under this Agreement shall be brought exclusively in the courts located in the State of California, to whose jurisdiction and venue the Parties consent.

 ENTIRE AGREEMENT